The Dad of America

 Suffice to say my kids will not be getting this lesson any more.
 They will be getting a different one:

 Sometimes the world is stacked against the people who do the right things.
 Sometimes the people who value hard work, empathy, patience, good humor, thoughtfulness and responsibility lose to selfish manipulative bullies who exemplify the opposite of all that.
 Sometimes someone grotesquely incompetent fails all the way to the top.
 Sometimes the only reward for our values is that we know we have them.

 I grew up in a world of very stable menfolk, of men who had jobs for decades, who didn’t complain, who took care of their own as a sacred duty.
 The men of my life for forty-five years were reflected in Gerald, Jimmy, Ronald, the Georges, Bill, and Barack.
-There were no step-dads or Mama’s new special friends in my childhood social world.
+There were no resentful step-dads or Mama’s new special friends in my childhood social world.
 There were no drunken beatdowns or shouting matches or gaslighting manipulations.
 No preening vanity, no wastefulness, no bankruptcies or protracted legal battles.
+The Dads of my childhood weren’t always great, but they were never horrible, and they were always there.
 So having this bizarre and violent carnival barker with a terrible past suddenly show up on our doorstep…is a genuinely new and disorienting experience for me.